real estate agent concerned about having an empty wallet due to poor budgeting

 Why Closing 12 Homes Does Not Equal Financial Freedom

-• High Commission Splits and Fees: Your gross commission is often split with your broker, and then you face transaction fees, marketing costs, and sometimes franchise or association dues.
+• High Commission Splits and Fees: Your gross commission gets divided, then nickeled-and-dimed by transaction fees, marketing costs, and sometimes association dues.

 Where Your Commission Actually Goes (And How To Track It)

-• Brokerage Split: Typically, 20-50% of your commission goes to your broker, depending on your agreement.
+• Brokerage Split: Your brokerage gets 20–50% of the total commission, depending on your negotiated agreement.

-• Transaction and Franchise Fees: These can be flat fees or percentages charged per closing.
+• Transaction and Franchise Fees: In some cases, you may be charged a fee for each closing.

-• Taxes: Uncle Sam must be paid!
-Your tax responsibilities include income tax plus self-employment taxes if you’re an independent contractor.
+• Taxes: Uncle Sam will be paid!
+Prepare for income tax + self-employment tax (and state taxes where applicable).

 Questions to ask yourself